chef-customers/dockerized-chef-services/docker_run_automate.md

 you must bind mount a [passwd](passwd_example.md) and [group](group_example.md) file with those users into the container.
 The example files provided should work just fine after replacing the `testuser` entry with your own.

+In addition, you must provide volumes for `/hab/sup` and `/hab/svc` as described [here](https://www.habitat.sh/docs/best-practices/#running-habitat-linux-containers) and as seen below with the SERVICE_sup_state and SERVICE_svc_state volumes.

 ```shell

 # Configurable shell environment variables: